pgadmin-org/pgadmin4/docs/en_US/rls_policy_dialog.rst

 * Use the *Name* field to add a descriptive name for the RLS Policy.
 The name will be displayed in the *pgAdmin* tree control.
 * Use the drop-down listbox next to *Role* to select the Role to which the RLS Policy is to be applied.
+* Use the drop-down listbox next to *Type* to select the type of the policy.

 Click the *Commands* tab to continue.